marsdrums/ReSTIR-reworking/README.md

 ### Importance sampling light sources

-If there's a shiny light on the right, and nothing on the left, if we shoot the ray on the left that's wasted.
-Importance sampling is not only about sampling more often the directions that inherently carry more energy because of the BxDF, but also about directing rays towards significant light sources more often.
-This is a bit more problematic, because to know exactly where the important light sources are, one should solve the rendering equation first, bringing us back at square zero.
-Sorting light sources by instensity wouldn't be enough either, because some light sources might be occluded and because of albedo modulation - there's no universal way to define which light sources are important (e.g., an intense blue light like 0,0,50 does nothing to a surface of albedo 1,1,0).
+If there’s a bright light source on the right and nothing on the left, shooting a ray to the left is essentially wasted effort.
+Importance sampling is not just about favoring directions that inherently carry more energy due to the BxDF; it’s also about directing rays more frequently toward significant light sources.
+However, this introduces additional challenges.
+To precisely identify the most relevant light sources, we would first need to solve the rendering equation—putting us back to square one.
+Simply ranking light sources by intensity isn’t sufficient either, as some light sources may be occluded or their contributions diminished by albedo modulation.
+There’s no universal way to determine which light sources are most important (e.g., an intense blue light source with values like (0,0,50) contributes nothing to a surface with an albedo of (1,1,0)).

-Let's think again at why importance sampling the BxDF works: considering the diffuse component of the BRDF, we know that light sources right above a surface contibute more to its illumination than light sources at shallow angles.
-We know this because there's an analytical function describing the light intensity at any angle ( $N \cdot L$ ).
-To importance sample the diffuse BRDF, we can draw random samples proportional to such function.
-The target function is known, and the PDF we use for generating samples must be exactly like the target function (it must share the same profile when plotted).
-So, importance sampling works at its best when selecting a PDF that matches as closely as possible the target function (cosine-wheighted PDF in this example).
+Let’s revisit why importance sampling the BxDF works.
+Considering the diffuse component of the BRDF, we know that light sources directly above a surface contribute more to its illumination than those at shallow angles.
+This relationship is well-defined because there is an analytical function— 𝑁⋅𝐿 —that describes light intensity as a function of angle.
+To importance sample the diffuse BRDF, we can generate random samples proportional to this function.
+The target function is known, and the PDF we use for generating samples must mirror the shape of the target function (they must have the same profile when plotted).
+Therefore, importance sampling is most effective when the chosen PDF closely matches the target function, as in the case of using a cosine-weighted PDF for the diffuse BRDF.

 ![](./images/samples_from_PDF.png)

-This is easy for the diffuse lobe, because that's known a priori.
-But what if we need to importance sample something else, like some light sources we don't know anything about.
-In other words, how can we devise a PDF that matches a target function we don't know anything about??
+This is straightforward for the diffuse lobe, as it is known in advance.
+But what if we need to importance sample something less predictable, like light sources we know little to nothing about?
+In other words, how can we create a PDF that aligns with a target function we have no prior knowledge of?

-Here is where RIS (Resampled Importance Sampling) enters the scene.
+This is where Resampled Importance Sampling (RIS) comes into play.

 ## Resampled Importance Sampling (RIS)

-RIS is a method to create a PDF to importance sample an unknown target function.
-RIS it the foundation of the ReSTIR algorithm.
+Resampled Importance Sampling (RIS) is a method for constructing a PDF to importance sample an unknown target function.
+It forms the basis of the ReSTIR algorithm.

-The basic idea is if you have a very large pool of low-quality samples, you can intelligently take a subset of this large pool to get a smaller set of much better quality samples.
+The core concept is that, given a very large pool of low-quality samples, you can intelligently select a smaller subset from this pool to produce a set of higher-quality samples.

 Algorithmically, this means: